irismessage/altirra/README.txt

 	Chooses either the OS-B ROM for 800 hardware or the XL ROM for 800XL hardware.

+800 (OS-A):
+	Selects the OS-A version of the Atari 800 firmware.
+You must have ATARIOSA.ROM for this to work.

 800 (OS-B):
 	Selects the OS-B version of the Atari 800 firmware.
 You must have ATARIOSB.ROM for this to work.